 Funding to electrify the North Transpennine route was announced in November 2011.

-East of Stalybridge, we are currently carrying out an assessment of the bridges and tunnels between Manchester, Leeds and Colton Junction on the east coast main line to understand which structures need to be modified for electrification.
+East of Stalybridge, we're assessing the bridges and tunnels between Manchester, Leeds and Colton Junction on the East Coast Main Line to understand which structures need to be modified for electrification.
 The outcome of this work will be discussed with local authorities and stakeholders over the coming months.
-Once complete, a fully electrified route will be provided between Manchester, Leeds and York by December 2018.